 George R. Quist has been Chairman of the Board and Chief Executive Officer of the Company since 1979.
 Mr. Quist served as President of the Company from 1979 until 2002.
 From 1960 to 1964, Mr. Quist was Executive Vice President and Treasurer of Pacific Guardian Life Insurance Company.
-From 1946 to 1960, he was an agent, District Manager and Associate General Agent for various insurance companies.
-Mr. Quist also served from 1981 to 1982 as the President of The National Association of Life Companies, a trade association of 642 life insurance companies, and from 1982 to 1983 as its Chairman of the Board.
+From 1946 to 1960, he was an Agent, District Manager and Associate General Agent for various insurance companies.
+Mr. Quist also served from 1981 to 1982 as the President of the National Association of Life Companies, a trade association of 642 life insurance companies, and from 1982 to 1983 as its Chairman of the Board.
+Mr. Quist's status as one of the Company's founders, his deep expertise and experience in all aspects of the insurance industry, his management expertise, his ability to provide valuable insight to the Board of Directors, and his significant business and leadership experience led the Board of Directors to conclude that he should serve as Chairman of the Board and Chief Executive Officer of the Company.

-Scott M. Quist has been President of the Company since 2002, its Chief Operating Officer since 2001, and a director since 1986.
+Scott M. Quist has been President of the Company since 2002, its Chief Operating Officer since 2001, and a Director since 1986.
 Mr. Quist served as First Vice President of the Company from 1986 to 2002.
 From 1980 to 1982, Mr. Quist was a tax specialist with Peat, Marwick, Mitchell, & Co., in Dallas, Texas.
 From 1986 to 1991, he was Treasurer and a director of The National Association of Life Companies, a trade association of 642 insurance companies until its merger with the American Council of Life Companies.
 Mr. Quist has been a member of the Board of Governors of the Forum 500 Section (representing small insurance companies) of the American Council of Life Insurance.
 He has also served as a regional director of Key Bank of Utah since November 1993.
 Mr. Quist is currently a director and a past president of the National Alliance of Life Companies, a trade association of over 200 life companies.
+Mr. Quist holds a B.S. degree in Accounting from Brigham Young University and received his law degree also from Brigham Young University.
+Mr. Quist's significant expertise and deep understanding of the technical, organizational and strategic business aspects of the insurance industry, his management expertise, his eight year tenure as President of the Company and twenty-four year tenure as a Director, and his years of business and leadership experience led the Board of Directors to conclude that he should serve as President and a Director of the Company.

-J. Lynn Beckstead Jr. has been Vice President of Mortgage Operations and a director of the Company since 2002.
+J. Lynn Beckstead, Jr. has been Vice President of Mortgage Operations and a director of the Company since 2002.
 In addition, Mr. Beckstead is President of SecurityNational Mortgage Company, a wholly owned subsidiary of the Company, having served in this position since 1993.
 From 1990 to 1993, Mr. Beckstead was Vice President and a director of Republic Mortgage Corporation.
 From 1983 to 1990, Mr. Beckstead was Vice President and a director of Richards Woodbury Mortgage Corporation.
 From 1980 to 1983, he was a principal broker for Boardwalk Properties.
 From 1978 to 1980, Mr. Beckstead was a residential loan officer for Medallion Mortgage Company.
 From 1977 to 1978, he was a residential construction loan manager of Citizens Bank.
+Mr. Beckstead's expertise in real estate, his seventeen year tenure serving as President of SecurityNational Mortgage Company, and his business and leadership experience led the Board of Directors to conclude that he should serve as a Director.